arkor init

 - In a non-interactive shell with no flag, skip.

-Git init runs after install so the lockfile generated by the package manager is part of the initial commit.
+<pm> install), but git init execution still runs after install so the lockfile generated by the package manager is part of the initial commit.
 If commit signing fails (e.g. GPG agent isn’t running), the CLI falls back to an unsigned commit and warns; you can re-sign with git commit --amend -S later.

---yes accepts the project-name and template defaults (the directory’s basename and triage), --use-pnpm short-circuits package-manager detection, and --skip-git opts out of git init.
+--yes accepts the project-name and template defaults (the directory’s basename and triage), --use-pnpm (or the matching --use-<pm>) short-circuits package-manager detection, and --skip-git opts out of git init.
 Pass --skip-install as well if your CI image already has node_modules/.

 If you forget --yes in a non-interactive shell, the command still completes (prompts use their defaults) but the experience is silent and easy to miss in logs.
 Prefer the explicit form above.